Vanasse Hangen Brustlin, Inc.

 Vanasse Hangen Brustlin, Inc. or VHB is a multidisciplinary American civil engineering consulting and design firm headquartered in Watertown, Massachusetts with offices throughout the country.
-The company was founded in 1979 by Bob Vanasse (1979-1990), Rich Hangen (1979 - retirement), Robert S. Brustlin (1979 - retirement), William J. Roache (1979 - retirement), John Kennedy (1979 - retirement) and James D'Angelo (1979 - 2001).
+The company was founded in 1979 by Bob Vanasse (1979 – 1990), Rich Hangen (1979 – retirement), Robert S. Brustlin (1979 – retirement), William J. Roache (1979 – retirement), John Kennedy (1979 – retirement) and James D'Angelo (1979 – 2001).
 The company primarily focuses on transportation and land development.
 VHB was a finalist in the US DOT Safety Visualization Challenge.
 VHB works on a variety of transportation civil engineering projects in the Northeast and along the east coast.

-VHB was the lead designer and project manager for the South Coast Rail project.
+VHB was the lead designer and project manager for the Massachusetts Bay Transportation Authority's South Coast Rail project.
 In 2018, VHB received a Bronze Engineering Excellence Award from the American Council of Engineering Companies for their work on South Coast Rail bridges.
 VHB also is developing the permitting and environmental review for the Brooklyn–Queens Connector.

+VHB also worked on the rebuild of the Washington Bridge in Providence; a company engineer spotted the sheared pins that results in an emergency closure in December 2023.